Mending a Broken Heart

 By Ben Brumfield | Photos by Rob Felt and Allison Carter | Illustrations by Harriss Callahan and Monet Fort | Published Feb.
 14, 2019

-[Disclaimer: No implements presented in this article are currently available for patient treatment.]
+[Disclaimer: These are emerging solutions.
+No implements presented in this article are currently available for patient treatment.]

 y this time tomorrow, your heart will have beaten 100,000 times.
 In an average lifetime, that’s 2.5 billion full contractions.
 The heart is the first organ that forms in the embryo, and life ultimately ends with its last beat.

 “It’s an amazing electromechanical pump that keeps on going in some people for 60, 70, or 80 years without needing a single repair.
 I can’t think of any human-made device, be it a valve, a pump, or anything, that can do that without breaking down,” said Ajit Yoganathan, a Regents Professor at the Georgia Institute of Technology and a cardiology researcher for more than 40 years.

 “Obviously, though, in some cases, things do go wrong with the heart, but like any living system, it has self-repair mechanisms.
 It can rebuild itself after a heart attack,” Yoganathan said.

 Yet, heart disease remains the number one killer, taking 610,000 lives a year.
 That’s more than number two, cancer, and in the United States, more than the next five causes of death combined, according to figures from the Centers for Disease Control and Prevention.

 CDC Deaths and Mortality in the U.S. Data source: Centers for Disease Control and Prevention

 Long-term, researchers at Georgia Tech and Emory University are exploring the root causes of major heart disorders like blocked arteries, or atherosclerosis, and valve impairment.
 But more immediately, translational researchers are engineering methods to detect and fix the damage that heart disease is doing.